visualizingthefuture/visualizingthefuture.github.io/_posts/draft_september_22_update.md

 If you weren't able to make it, or you'd like to review some of the slides or discussion, we'll share all of that below.

+## Slides and Recording

+A copy of the slides from our presentation includes notes explaining what we shared.

+We have a [video](https://umich.box.com/shared/static/h61iy1ynkxp5h0u8vuvikr9dnqcvxwz3.mp4) of the Question & Answer session.
+See below for a full textual summary of Q&A content.

 ## Question & Answer Session

 ### About Visualization in Libraries